Broken People

 Repent, then, and turn to God so that your sins may be wiped out (Acts 3:19).

 Scripture references calling for true repentance can easily be found: (Luke 5:32; 15:7; 24:47; Acts 2:38; 17:30; 26:20).
 Repentance is not a deep doctrinal issue, it is relatively simple to understand.
 Repentance is the very act and only act that causes the Holy Spirit to rebirth our spirit.
 No one can be born again until they repent, and there can be no salvation apart from repentance.
-The word “repent” (Gr. metanoeo) and (Gr. metanoia) “repentance” refer basically to a “change of mind.”
+The words “repent” (Gr. metanoeo) and (Gr. metanoia) “repentance” refer basically to a “change of mind.”
 It is a change of mind accompanied by regret and a true change of heart toward God.
 The combination of the Greek words “noieo” to know or comprehend, and “meta” after, “to know after the fact,” conveys that one has comprehended his former behavior, life, ideas, philosophy, religious views, and relationship with God is wrong.
 Through repentance one is saying, I have been living wrong, separate from the Lordship of Christ.
 I have not submitted my life wholly and completely to His will, but today I have come to a decision.
 Henceforth, there can be no other way of life for me, but to give myself in total, absolute, unconditional surrender to God and declare, “Thy will be done in my life.”
 I hereby yield all my rights, privileges, desires, thoughts, needs, wants, and all that I am to the Lordship of Christ.
 At this juncture, the Spirit of God touches the spirit of the repented person, and their spirit is miraculously born again.

 Isn’t it time to turn your life over to Jesus?